Violet Dandridge: Late life, death and legacy

-She eventually moved back to her family home of "Rose Brake" and lived with her cousin Nina Mitchell; neither woman had married and they operated a dairy farm and raised sheep and cows.
+She eventually moved back to her family home of Rose Brake and lived with her cousin Nina Mitchell; neither woman had married, and they operated a dairy farm and raised sheep and cows.
 Dandridge died on November 7, 1956, after one of her many trips returning to Sheppard and Enoch Pratt Hospital for treatment.
-She is buried in Elmwood Cemetery in Sheperdstown.
+She is buried in Elmwood Cemetery in Shepherdstown.

 Duke University Libraries and Shepherd University have her archive and papers.
 In 2016, Shepherd University's Scarborough Library had an exhibition of her sketches and drawings.